Elouan1411/game-centipede-python/README.md

 # game-centipede-python
-Repoduction of the game Centipede in Atari 2000 on borne arcade with python and pygame
+Reproduction of the game Centipede from the Atari 2000 arcade cabinet using Python and Pygame.